Purpose

 • Behavioral: Treatment as usual for IPV

-Treatment as usual for IPV includes court-mandated interventions delivered over the 26 two-hour weekly sessions in Washington state.
+Treatment as usual for IPV includes court-mandated interventions that require a minimum of 26 two-hour weekly sessions in Washington State and often extend substantially longer.

 Recruiting Locations